Ever find yourself playing out at a show?

 - The rotary switch has 3 settings: Full EQ, No Mid and No EQ

 If you’ve made it this far into the article you may be asking yourself, is there a pedal that can do it all?
 What is the best Preamp out there?
 Without a doubt I think that the Clover Preamp/Boost from JHS is the best option out there in terms of tone, flexibility, and versatility.
-It’s even received an Amazon Choice award, so it looks like I’m not the only one to think this pedal is fantastic.

 The Clover is based off the 1984 Pocket Series FA1 from Boss; a pedal made famous by The Edge, guitarist of U2.
 Because of this the pedal became expensive and rare, so most of us couldn’t afford to have it, until now.
 The Clover comes with some additional features that make an already great circuit even more versatile and accessible.
 This includes an added Mids control for great EQ-ing.
 It also a balanced XLR-out making it the perfect preamp for bass or acoustic players plugging straight into a mixing console.